Zoë Blade's notebook

 Tips

-Lego make a separator which is essentially a lever that snugly fits on top of any studded part and lets you easily tilt it off.
+The Lego Group makes a separator which is essentially a lever that snugly fits on top of any studded part and lets you easily tilt it off.
 You'll want one of these.

 References